augustine0890/cloud-data-engineer/aws_data_engineer.md

 ## Amazon AppFlow
 - AWS AppFlow, a flow transfer data between a source and a destination.
 Amazon AppFlow supports many AWS services and SaaS applications as sources or destinations.
-A solution that use Amazon AppFlow can continuously send data from the SaaS application to Redshift with least operational overhead.
+A solution that use Amazon AppFlow can continuously send data from the SaaS application to Redshift with the least operational overhead.
+- Ideal for migrating data to AWS, consolidating data from multiple sources for analytics, and keeping SaaS application data synchronized with AWS services

+## Amazon Data Exchange
+- A service that helps AWS easily share and manage data entitlements from other organizations at scale.
+- As a data receiver: you can track and manage all of your data grants and AWS Marketplace data subscriptions in one place.
+  - Access third-party data for market research, financial analysis, or customer insights.
+- As data senders: eliminates the need to build and maintain any data delivery and entitlement infrastructure.
+  - Share your own data (e.g., anonymized customer data) with partners for collaborative analytics.

 ## Amazon Macie
 - Data security service that discovers sensitive data by using machine learning and pattern matching, provides visibility into data security risks, and enables automated protection against those risks.